turbot/flowpipe-mod-aws-tags/README.md

 base_tag_rules = ... # omitted for brevity
 ```

-or pass the `default_action` argument on the command-line
+or pass the `default_action` argument on the command-line.

 ```sh
 flowpipe pipeline run detect_and_correct_s3_buckets_with_incorrect_tags --var-file tags.fpvars --arg='default_action=apply'